Darkfrobozz/stainless_testing/README.md

   require(m >= 0)
 }.ensuring(factorial(n + m) >= factorial(n))
 ```
-The theorem can now be used in other parts of the program to prove more complex properties.
-To do that, just call the theorem you just proved inside the body of the one you are currently proving.
-Essentially, the body of a theorem is a sketch of its proof!
+The theorem can now be used to prove more complex properties by calling it within other proofs.
+To do so, call the theorem you just proved inside the body of the one you are currently proving.
+The body of a theorem essentially serves as a sketch of its proof:
 ```scala
 def factorialIncreasing2(m: BigInt, n: BigInt): Unit = {
   require(0 <= m && m <= n)
   factorialIncreasing(m, n - m)
 }.ensuring(factorial(m) <= factorial(n))
 ```
-The above theorem could still be proved without the use of `factorialIncreasing`.
-However, it would be too complex to be proved by just using the `@induct` annotation.
-We would be forced to write a proper
+While this theorem could be proven without using `factorialIncreasing`, the proof would be too complex for Stainless to infer automatically using just `@induct`.
+In that case, we would need to write an explicit inductive proof.
-proof by induction.

 ```scala
 def factorialIncreasing(m: BigInt, n: BigInt): Unit = {
   require(0 <= m && m <= n)